 I discovered the television series The Leftovers about three years after my mom suddenly died of lung cancer.
-The series begins three years after the Sudden Departure, an event in which 2 percent of the world’s population disappears.
+The series begins three years after the Sudden Departure, an event in which two percent of the world’s population disappears.
 Although the Departure initially appears to correspond with the Rapture prophesied in certain Protestant faiths, there are too many unanswered questions that force humanity to seek other answers.
 Loved ones didn’t die; they suddenly vanished, and for those left behind, the grief is ceaseless and closure impossible.
 “The closest analog that we have in the real world,” show creator Damon Lindelof has noted, “is death.”
 On the show, characters’ losses include loss of loved ones, loss of belief, loss of rationality, loss of purpose.

 When confronted with loss, many of us want to look for explanations, for causality, for someone or something to which we can assign blame.
 We ask not for infinite happiness, but simply a reason: “Why?”
 And when we are met with silence, we might turn inward, use our own desperate creativity to fashion a meaningful narrative.
 We might look for patterns in our lives, recurring motifs, numbers that reek too much of providence to be purely coincidental.
 Our questioning nature has helped turn us into master storytellers.